Fornication/Arkays-Commandment/README.md

 ## Preamble

 Improvise, Adapt, Survive.
-Welcome to Tinvaak, a modlist that focuses on revitalising and reworking Skyrim into an actual roleplaying game.
-Featuring Skyrim Redone, Skyrim Unbound, SkyRem and a suite of survival mods, you can be anyone you want, be it the dragonborn of legend, or a simple woodcutter.
-A second fully patched profile for Khajiit speak is included as well.
+Welcome to Tinvaak, a modlist for SkyrimSE that focuses on revitalising and reworking Skyrim into an actual roleplaying game.
+Featuring T3NDO's Skyrim Redone, Skyrim Unbound, Oblivion influenced classes and birthsigns and an optional suite of survival mods, you can be anyone you wish.

+**Please read the ReadMe in Full.
+The installation process is not completed once you have finished the Wabbajack installation.**

 ## System Requirements

-I run the list at locked 60fps at 1440p using the inlcuded Organic ENB on the following specs:
+I run the list at locked 72fps with a few dips here and there at 1440p on the following specs:

 - Ryzen 5 3600
 - AMD RX 6800
 - 32GB RAM
+- PCIe Based SSD

-I recommend that you have 6GB vram to run the list comfortably at 1080p with an ENB, however if you have 4GB you should still be able to run the list with a reshade instead of an ENB.
-For 1440p, you will need at least 8GB of vram if you use the heavier of the two ENB presets included.
+I recommend that you have at least 6GB vram to run the list comfortably at 1080p with an ENB.
+You may be able to run the list with 4GB, but expect performance to be sub-optimal.
+For 1440p, you will need at least 8GB or more of vram to achieve a steady framerate.
+The list will not work optimily if installed on a HDD, I advise you to install it onto an SSD.

 Space required: Approx 136GB